-It’s really too bad we didn’t make it sooner, because there is nothing about this pizza that isn’t delicious.
+It’s really too bad I didn’t make it sooner, because there is nothing about this pizza that isn’t delicious.
 It’s called Tat Tvam Asi Thai Pizza and uses VWFC‘s Universal Spelt Foccacia and Hari Jiwan’s Coconut Sauce recipes as well.

 Tat Tvam Asi translates to “That Art Thou.”
 In a nutshell, it means we see the Brahman in everything, and in identifying with the Brahman in ourselves, we recognize that all others are essentially identical with ourselves.

 So like, let’s get ready to become one with this pizza, yeeeaaah? 🙏🏼🍕

 I didn’t stray too far from the recipe, but definitely made some changes to fit it with my tastes (and budget!).
 I’m definitely interested in making the sauce without the lime leaf and seeing how much of a difference it makes.

 Don’t be discouraged if it looks like a lot of work.
 It is work, but not too much; especially if you have a helper handy to take care of the dough.
 It also leaves a lot of leftovers which don’t get soggy or gross even after a couple days in the fridge.

 The basic order of preparation went like this: First, my partner prepared the dough.
 Then I marinated the tofu, cut and steamed the veggies and sauteed the onion simultaneously.
 After the tofu was browned I added the steamed veggies, and then began making the coconut sauce.

 Spelt Foccacia Dough

 1 ¼ cups Warm water

 2/3 cup Olive oil